Legal Support for IT in Belarus

 Online Business Owners

-E-commerce and digital platforms must comply with data protection laws, payment regulations, and user agreements.
-Legal guidance helps prevent disputes and regulatory penalties.
+E-commerce and digital platforms must comply with data protection requirements, user agreement obligations, and payment regulations.

 Software Developers